PhoenixTales/phoenix-docs/mechanics/attributes.md

 But just as the Symbol HUD the bars will be smaller for characters with smaller values and larger for characters with larger values, not being stretched to a fixed width like in the release version.
 Instead of adjusting the bars to the background texture, we will adjust the background texture to the bars.
 This will not only provide additional information to the player, the HUD will also cover less of the screen.

-### Attribute Visualisation or Beyond the HUD
+### Beyond the HUD

+We will also go beyond the HUD completely (apart from the inventory) by radical attribute visualisation.

-Allow me the pathetic metaphor: Just as "that government is best which governs the least" (Thoreau), because it creates conditions of self-regulating autonomy under which its intervention isn't needed anymore as the people are able to govern themselves; that HUD (heads-up display) is best which has to be displayed the least, because the developers created conditions of self-explanatory gameplay mechanics by which its representation isn't needed anymore as the players are able to *play it* themselves.
+In this regard, allow me this pathetic metaphor: Just as "that government is best which governs the least" (Thoreau), because it creates conditions of self-regulating autonomy under which its intervention isn't needed anymore as the people are able to govern themselves; that HUD (heads-up display) is best which has to be displayed the least, because the developers created conditions of self-explanatory gameplay mechanics by which its representation isn't needed anymore as the players are able to *play it* themselves.
 A metaphor for Gothics minimalist interface design.

 And just as I am not demanding for the government to just be taken down, but for it to remain fully functional as necessary while realising it as its primary function to make itself unnecessary (at which all governments fail, thereby undermining their own legitimacy); and to the same degree as the government is needed, to this very degree it exposes the lack of autonomy established in society which it needs to govern less (and for us to be more free) - In the same way we aren't demanding to eliminate the HUD, but we want that it is not *needed*, because to the same degree as the HUD is needed, to this very degree it exposes a lack of visualisation established in the gameplay which we need for less abstraction (and for us to play more immersed).